jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 ## Why Would I Want To?

 The main reasons for wanting to create new functions is to extend functionality.
-Technically, the XML Macro functions are just a shorthand to existing expressions (although this is still a very powerful abilty) - you cannot make Alteryx do anything fundamentally new using this method.
+Technically, the XML Macro functions are just a shorthand to existing expressions (although this is still a very powerful ability) - you cannot make Alteryx do anything fundamentally new using this method.
 The C++ coded functions however allow you to do anything you like within a function (assuming your C++ is up to it!).

 They remove a lot of the limitations that the XML functions have.
 It is straight forward to take a variable amount of inputs and handle appropriately.
 You can deal with invalid inputs gracefully and return errors (with hopefully helpful messages) back to the end user.

 In addition, you can test these with C++ testing frameworks.
-XML functions need to be tested from within Alteryx and while I am a strong proponent of test workflows, the added benefit of additional unit tests are good.
+XML functions need to be tested from within Alteryx and while I am a strong proponent of test workflows, the added benefit of additional unit tests is good.

 ## Some Initial Warnings

 As with all SDK functions or tools, any workflow which uses them can only be run on machines which have them installed.
 If you export a workflow it will only export macros, it does not package custom tools or functions.
 I would love to see a [NuGet](https://www.nuget.org/) style packing system built into Alteryx where workflows will install `yxi` files they need.

 Unlike many of the SDKs within Alteryx, the custom function SDK is not used by Alteryx themselves.
 This is one of the very few places I have encountered bugs in the engine.
-In all cases, they have been easy to workaround and quickly fixed when reported to Alteryx.
+In all cases, they have been easy to work around and quickly fixed when reported to Alteryx.

 Finally, this SDK is very old - it been there ever since I became a user (but that was only version 9).
 Unfortunately, there are a few limitations with it.
 For example, there is no way to detect you are in parse mode as opposed to execution mode.

 ## Getting Started

 For this guide, I will be using the current version of Alteryx Design 2018.4 and [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/).
 Community edition is perfectly good enough.
-I think you could also build these in any standard C++ compiler with any editor but I haven't had time to try.
+I think you could also build these in any standard C++ compiler with any editor, but I haven't had time to try.

 First, we need to create the new project in Visual Studio and configure as we need.
 Go to *New Project* and find C++.
 In my case, it is in *Other Languages* (as my Visual Studio is configured for primarily C#).
 You may need to adjust your installation to include the C++ project types if it is not there.
 Once you have found it, you need to create a [*Dynamic-Link Library (DLL)*](https://en.wikipedia.org/wiki/Dynamic-link_library).

 ![New Project](assets/alteryx-cpp-function/create-project.jpg)

 This will take a few seconds to create the project.
 Next, configure the project.
 Alteryx is 64-bit (since v11 there hasn't been a [32-bit version](https://www.alteryx.com/support-32-bit-windows-systems)) - so first I remove 'x86' from the list.
-Goto *Build* and then *Configuration Manager*, select the drop down in *Active Solution Platform* and go to *Edit*.
+Go to *Build* and then *Configuration Manager*, select the drop down in *Active Solution Platform* and go to *Edit*.

 ![Configuration Manager](assets/alteryx-cpp-function/configuration-manager.jpg)

-The next step is to adjust the project properties so it compiles with the [C++ Standard Library](https://en.wikipedia.org/wiki/C%2B%2B_Standard_Library) embeded inside the resulting DLL.
+The next step is to adjust the project properties so it compiles with the [C++ Standard Library](https://en.wikipedia.org/wiki/C%2B%2B_Standard_Library) embedded inside the resulting DLL.
 While not strictly necessary for your own PC, this will make it a lot easier to distribute the resulting code.
 In the Solution Explorer, choose the project and go to properties window (Right Click or press Alt-Enter).

 ![Project Properties](assets/alteryx-cpp-function/project-properties.jpg)

 Inside here, within *C/C++* and then *Code Generation*, there is the innocent sounding *Runtime library*.
 This is by default on `Multi-threaded DLL (/MD)` for Release mode and `Multi-threaded Debug DLL (/MDd)` for Debug mode.
-This means it will using the runtime dynamically.
-If you use this locally or are using the same version as Alteryx uses then it will work fine.
+This means it will be using the runtime dynamically.
+If you use this locally or are using the same version as Alteryx uses, then it will work fine.
 However, for general compatibility if you switch to `Multi-threaded (/MT)` for Release mode and `Multi-threaded Debug (/MTd)` for Debug mode, then it will embed the standard library into the compiled DLL.
 This makes the DLL a little bit bigger but easy to distribute.

 I also turn off [Precompiled Headers](https://en.wikipedia.org/wiki/Precompiled_header) for all modes.
 They seemed to cause me issues and didn't make much difference being there or not.
 Just set to 'Not Using Precompiled Headers` in the project properties.